HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/cleanup_wcm.md

 When items are deleted, they are not completely removed to give users the chance to undo a deletion.
 These "deleted" items grow over time.
 To finally delete an item, WCM offers the Purge command.
 You can trigger the Purge through the user interface or API.

-Use the following sample JSP to clean up drafts that are no longer needed.
-You can adjust the JSP to go against different libraries and to have a "last changed" check.
+Use the following sample JSP file to clean up drafts that are no longer needed.
+You can adjust the file to go against different libraries and to have a "last changed" check.
 Download the file [`wcm_maintenance.zip`](https://git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/files/1822/wcm_maintenance.zip).
 The sample JSP file is `purgeContent.jsp` located in the wcm_maintenance folder.

 You can also configure a utility to run in the background to delete published projects.
 For more information, see [Configuring Web content cleanup tasks](../manage_content/wcm_configuration/wcm_adm_tools/wcm_config_clean_tasks.md).